apache/apisix/docs/en/latest/http3.md

 < content-type: text/plain; charset=utf-8
 < content-length: 28
 < date: Mon, 04 Mar 2024 04:38:42 GMT
-< server: APISIX/3.8.0
+< server: APISIX/3.9.0
 <
 * Connection #0 to host test.com left intact
 ```

 ## Known Issues

-- When HTTP/3 is turned on, test cases of Tongsuo will fail because the Tongsuo does not support QUIC TLS.
+- For APISIX-3.9, test cases of Tongsuo will fail because the Tongsuo does not support QUIC TLS.
 - For HTTP/2 or HTTP/3 the request should send `content-length` header no matter what HTTP methods you use.
 - APISIX-3.9 is based on NGINX-1.25.3 with  vulnerabilities in HTTP/3 (CVE-2024-24989, CVE-2024-24990).